AlexSunner/drink-plaza/README.md

 ### Readme

 - The content of my README was inspired by the README of the 'Love Running' project.
-- The idea of explaining the steps to Cloning and Forking repositories was taken from Daisy Gunn <https://github.com/daisygunn/la-petite-traveller/blob/master/README.md>
+- The idea of explaining the steps to Cloning and Forking repositories, as well as including a Technologies Used section in the readme was taken from Daisy Gunn <https://github.com/daisygunn/la-petite-traveller/blob/master/README.md>
+- Lots of credit to my mentor Harry Dhillon for guiding and supporting me throughout the process of creating this project.